Updated: Dec 9, 2022

 Full Horns - No Pharma

-Our farm doesn't like to alter God's design, and we prefer cows like Darla.
+Our farm doesn't like to alter God's design, and we prefer cows like Buttercup.
 It takes quite a few years to raise a set of cows according to our own standards.
-In the list of A2A2 cows, we identify the cows that were raised here from a calf.
-These are cows that have never been altered by pharmaceutical products and have a full set of horns (if they aren't naturally polled like Beauty).
+In the lists of cows above, we identify the cows that were raised here from a calf.
+These are cows that have never been altered by pharmaceutical products and normally have a full set of horns (if they aren't naturally polled like Cutie).
 Our other cows came from various sources, mostly from an Organic Valley dairy that we respect and buy cows from.

 The dairy industry and the State have standards and public-realm requirements, based on their belief system, for injecting pharmaceutical products into cows.
 Our farm operates under contract law and the private realm, and we depend upon a different body of science than the "science" of the public realm.
 The peer-reviewed library at http://orthomolecular.org/ has decades of research papers (including some of our own articles on orthomolecular farming) about healing and optimizing health using God's nutrients.
-We also defer to the discoveries in the latest microbiome science.
-We utilize the intelligence of raw milk (milk's prebiotic, probiotic, and enzymatic engines) to tune and balance the microbiome of the entire farm, to benefit the soil, plants, animals, farmers and farm share owners in our farm community.
+We also respect and use the latest microbiome science.
+We use the intelligence of raw milk (milk's prebiotic, probiotic, and enzymatic engines) to tune and balance the microbiome of the entire farm, to benefit the soil, plants, animals, farmers and farm share owners in our farm community.
 Microbiome science advanced considerably following the Human Microbiome Project, which started in 2007.